aramis-lab/clinicadl/docs/Preprocessing/Generate.md

 ### `trivial`
 The task can be run with the following command line:
 ```
-clinicadl generate trivial INPUT_CAPS_DIRECTORY OUTPUT_CAPS_DIRECTORY
+clinicadl generate trivial CAPS_DIRECTORY GENERATED_CAPS_DIRECTORY
 ```
 where:

-- `INPUT_CAPS_DIRECTORY` (str) is the input folder containing the neuroimaging data in a [CAPS](https://aramislab.paris.inria.fr/clinica/docs/public/latest/CAPS/Introduction/) hierarchy.
+- `CAPS_DIRECTORY` (str) is the input folder containing the neuroimaging data in a [CAPS](https://aramislab.paris.inria.fr/clinica/docs/public/latest/CAPS/Introduction/) hierarchy.
-- `OUTPUT_CAPS_DIRECTORY` (str) is the folder where the synthetic CAPS is stored.
+- `GENERATED_CAPS_DIRECTORY` (str) is the folder where the synthetic CAPS is stored.

 Options: